Types of Aid Available

 Comer Education Scholarship

 The Comer Scholarship is awarded to an admitted first-year student who is a resident of Alabama and intends to major in Education.
+Please complete an application to be considered.

 BSC provides federally insured, low-interest, long-term loans to students and parents through the U.S. Department of Education.
 There are four main types of federal loans: